lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-65.md

 1. Specify a **[!UICONTROL Title]** for the configuration.

-   Select the IMS Configuration that you have created in [Create IMS Technical Account Configuration](#create-ims-account-configuration)
+   Select the IMS Configuration that you have created in [Create IMS Account Configuration](#create-ims-account-configuration)

    In **[!UICONTROL Service URL]**, enter your Brand Portal tenant URL.